VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 components are code, and our consumers have expectations of our code.
 This means we need to test our components as much as we can.

 Testing is a controversial topic.
-On Tech Twitter, engineers are more than happy to let you know why you are wrong and stupid to test your code in a different way than they do.
+On Tech Twitter, engineers are more than happy to let you know why you are wrong to test your code in a different way than they do.
 I can only describe what works for us and why we think so while also stipulating that our methods are subject to change as we get better at this.